BasKrueger/NotMercenaries/README.md

     <img src="readme/Banner.PNG" alt="Not Mercenaries Banner"><br>
 </p>

-"Not Mercenaries" is a prototype clone of Hearthstones ["Mercenaries"](https://www.youtube.com/watch?v=JDthFgkAPUE) modes combat System.
+"Not Mercenaries" is a prototype clone of Hearthstones ["Mercenaries"](https://www.youtube.com/watch?v=JDthFgkAPUE) modes combat System that I created during my <b>3.
+Semester </b> at the [S4G-School for Games](https://www.school4games.net/).
 This projects main purpose was to challange myself by creating a complicated turn based combat system that's also easy to expand with new cards and mechanics in the future.

 # Gameplay